Sometimes we forget that the hard yards count for something.

 One Wednesday over a coffee, Tim, Adam and I chatted about the dynamics of the grocery marketplace, the role supermarkets and big box formats had played in shaping our parents and grandparents shopping habits from the 60’s to 2000’s.

 We talked about category management and shopper marketing and the need to understand digital along the path to purchase.
 We talked about how language evolves all the time.
-The internet used to be e-commerce, then it become omni-channel now that discipline has morphed into digital in CPG.
+The internet used to be e-commerce, then it becomes omnichannel now that discipline has morphed into digital in CPG.

 We talked about the economics of the CPG industry, the casualties, the areas of growth and the communication challenges brands were facing today.